asahala/Rockford-Patcher/README.md

 These days the existence of this hidden content is [well-acknowledged](https://moddingwiki.shikadi.net/wiki/Rockford), and it is present in both PC versions of the game, EGA and VGA, as well as the original Amiga OCS version (cf. MAPS file that is exactly the same as the CELLMAPS.BIN on PC).

 The game files suggest that these levels were supposed to feature five additional graphic sets called scuba, miner, player (sports), luck (leprechaun/gambler) and music.
 Although the levels, names of the worlds and their collectibles are fully recoverable, only a small fraction of the actual graphics can be found in the game files: namely the general palettes and the player character sprites.

+Interestingly, the Atari ST version of Rockford features three of these hidden themes in its [back cover](https://www.atarimania.com/game-atari-st-rockford-the-arcade-game_10427.html).
+Yet, none of these themes depicted in the box: scuba, football player and the gambler exist in published game.
+This still proves that the graphic sets were fully made for some versions of the game, but for some reason they were left for a future release that never materialized.

-Below is an example of the hidden sprites found in BODY.FIL (the palette is correct only for the doctor sprite).
+Below is an example of the hidden sprites found in the PC EGA version's BODY.FIL (the palette is correct only for the doctor sprite).
 The classic "Rockford" sprite with the striped shirt occurs in all tilesets, but its purpose is unknown.
 Since it replaces the "PLAYER" sprite in some tilesets, it is possible that the football player was originally supposed to use the classic Boulder Dash tileset, but ultimately it was replaced by a new theme.

 ![alt text](https://www.mv.helsinki.fi/home/asahala/rockford/sprites.png)